MariSchn/ETH-Algorithms-Lab-2024/Week_10/Asterix_and_the_Tour_of_Gaul/README.md

 </details>

 <details>

 <summary>Final Solution</summary>
-### Problem with the First Approach

-The previous min-cost max-flow solution is correct, but its performance suffers when the number of available items ($m$) is large (e.g., up to $10^5$).
+The previous Max Flow Min Cost solution is correct, but its performance suffers when the number of available items ($m$) is large (e.g., up to $10^5$).
 Creating an edge for every single item results in a graph that is too large, causing the algorithm to exceed the time limit on the final test set.

 ### Optimization: Pruning Useless Items